flashashen/zombiepoetryproject/snapshots/nginx/www/wp-content/plugins/zombie-posts/readme.txt

 Answer: It's available at [Plugin Planet](https://plugin-planet.com/usp-pro/).
 And/or as a workaround in the free version, you can use WP's built-in oEmbed functionality to allow visitors to include video URLs and WP will then embed automatically in the posts.

-Question: "I'm new to wordpress and just installed your plugin User Submitted posts.
+Question: "I'm new to wordpress and just installed your plugin Zombie Posts.
 What template do I add the code to have it work everywhere."

 Answer: It really depends on the theme, as each tends to use template files differently.. it also depends on where on the page you would like to display the form, for example the sidebar (sidebar.php), the footer (footer.php), and so forth.
 Also, chances are that you'll need to add the form to more than one template file, for example index.php and page.php, etc. A good first place to try would be the sidebar, or maybe index.php and then go from there.